-- 1. Extremely vague definition of "inside information".
-It is even more problematic, than in case of big companies for 2 reasons: - 1.1.
+1. Extremely vague definition of "inside information".
+It is even more problematic, than in case of big companies for 2 reasons:

+- 1.1.
 Small companies to not have their legal/compliance/investor relation departments and have no money to hire external advisors in this respect, they just focus their activity on earning money for their shareholders - 1.2.
 In case of small company [let's repeat: as many as 159 listed companies (including 22 from Warsaw Stock Exchange and 137 from NewConnect market) have capitalisation below EUR 1 (one) million] any single business decision could be deemed important for investors, but it's not possible to run business reporting in real time on everything, what happens in the company - 2.
 Sanctions not adjusted to the size of companies/earnings of managers: - 2.1.
 In case of 285 Polish listed companies (including 47 from Warsaw Stock Exchange and 238 from NewConnect market) a single maximum sanction under MAR (EUR 2,5 million) is higher than their capitalisation - 2.2.
-Single maximum sanction under MAR on natural person (EUR 1 million) is higher than annual compensation of almost all managers on the Polish market.
-According to PWC data for 2016 there were only 7 managers (out of almost 7000), who earned more than 1 million euro.
-In case od 120 biggest Polish companies average annual compensation was EUR 325,6 thousand, so even in this group the managers would need to work over three years for single maximum sanction.

-If we assume, that manager's annual compensation is not higher than 1% of company's capitalisation (so assumption is extremely safe, comparing to the market reality), in case of managers of 462 issuers (including

-109 from Warsaw Stock Exchange and 353 from NewConnect market) a single maximum sanction would be higher than their 10-year compensation.

-3. Burdensome, humiliating and unnecessary (from the perspective of investors) requirement of maintain lists of closely associated persons.
+Single maximum sanction under MAR on natural person (EUR 1 million) is higher than annual compensation of any manager on the Polish market.
+In majority of cases it is higher than 10-year compensation and in many cases it is money, that managers are not able to earn during their lifetime.
+If we assume, that manager's annual compensation is not higher than 1% of company's capitalisation (so assumption is extremely safe, comparing to the market reality), in case of managers of 710 Polish listed companies (including 309 from Warsaw Stock Exchange and all 401 from NewConnect market), a single maximum sanction is higher than their annual compensation and in case of managers of 462 issuers (including 109 from Warsaw Stock Exchange and 353 from NewConnect market) a single maximum sanction would be higher than their 10-year compensation. - 3.
+Burdensome, humiliating and unnecessary (from the perspective of investors) requirement of maintain lists of closely associated persons.
 Art.
 19 of MAR requires to gather from PDMRs very delicate information relating to their personal life.
-According to the data gathered by Polish NCA there are as many as 25200 closely related persons.
+According to the data gathered by Polish NCA there are as many as 25200 closely associated persons.
 On the other hand only very few of them (less than 1%) actually enters info transactions related to given issuer's securities.
 On the other hand, any infringement in the procedure is subject to a fine up to EUR 0,5 million for any person in the chain (eg. manager and his/her family members).
 Comparing to the size of companies and earnings of managers, such sanctions are like financial capital punishment.